asimjalis/quicknotes/cloud-formation-demo.md

 ## Get Function and Queue Names

-Next lets get the names of the functions and the queue.
+Next let's get the names of the functions and the queue.

 I deliberately did not specify the names in the CloudFormation resources.
 If I had hard-coded the names I would get name collisions